 International Business Companies may be also formed for the purpose of management and control of any other company.

-- Corporation tax of 12.5% on net profits (lowest in the EU)
+- Corporation tax of 12.5% on net profits (one of the lowest in the EU)

 - Existence of double taxation treaties with over 40 countries

-- No withholding tax on dividends (unless the recipient is Cyprus tax resident)
+- Dividends have no withholding tax (unless the recipient is a Cyprus tax resident)